 Industrial Refrigerated Dehumidifiers

-At Dehumidifier Corporation of America (DCA), we provide a wide range of dehumidification systems for industrial applications.
-When compared to commercial air conditioning systems, our dehumidifiers are designed primarily to remove humidity and control the moisture levels in the air to meet rigorous standards needed for various facility manufacturing specifications.
-Additionally, they are designed to be much more efficient than standard AC systems in removing moisture and as a bonus they help to control room air temperature by either adding room heating or cooling with the optional outdoor remote condenser.
+At Dehumidifier Corporation of America (DCA), we provide a wide range of industrial dehumidification systems for today’s industrial applications.
+When compared to commercial air conditioning systems, our industrial commercial dehumidifiers are designed primarily to remove humidity and control the moisture levels in the air to meet rigorous standards needed for various facility manufacturing specifications.
+You have a much higher level of humidity control with a dehumidifier for industrial use.
+Additionally, industrial and commercial dehumidifier systems are designed to be much more efficient than standard HVAC systems in removing moisture and as a bonus they help to control room air temperature by either adding room heating or cooling with the optional outdoor remote condenser.

 Overview of Industrial Refrigerated Dehumidifiers